kneath/kneath.github.com/giving/index.md

 ## Social Good

 I don't really know what to call this category, but I've settled on _social good_.
-It's the stuff the combats global poverty, or creates some kind of critically important free infrastructure for the world.
+It's organizations that do things like combat global poverty, prevent people from dying, or builds some kind of super valuable free infrastructure for the world.

 <ul class="nonprofits">
   <li>